etoMvom/masterThesis/README.md

 ## 🔍 Key Insights

 * Attention mechanisms significantly boost interpretability and performance on longer abstracts.
-* PubMedBERT consistently outperforms static embeddings like GloVe in biomedical contexts.
+* PubMedBERT aand BioBert consistently outperforms static embeddings like GloVe in biomedical contexts.
 * Resampling is crucial in the multiclass setting but has negligible impact in well-performing binary scenarios.
 * Few-shot learning remains a promising future direction to improve classification for rare diseases.